-Exchange differences arising on settlement or translation of monetary items are recognized as income or expense in the period in which they arise with the exception of exchange differences on gain or loss arising on translation of non-monetary items measured at fair value which is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognized in OCI or profit or loss, respectively).
+Exchange differences arising on settlement or translation of monetary items are recognized as income or expense in the period in which they arise with the exception of exchange differences on gain or loss arising on translation of non-monetary items measured at fair value which is treated in line with the recognition of the gain or loss on the change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognized in OCI or profit or loss are also recognized in OCI or profit or loss, respectively).

-Forward exchange contracts entered into to hedge foreign currency risk of an existing asset/liability as at that date.
+Forward exchange contracts entered into to hedge foreign currency risk of an existing asset/ liability as at that date.
 Exchange differences on such contracts are recognized in the statement of profit and loss in the period in which the exchange rates changes.
 Any profit or loss arising on cancellation or renewal of such forward exchange contract is also recognized as income or expense for the period.